 It wasn’t long ago when I noticed that Bunchkin seemed to be growing tired of doing the laundry.
 Knowing how excited she had previously been about it, I wanted to foster her feelings of accomplishment.
 That day I made a special effort to thank her for her hard work, and praise her for how well she was doing.
-I told her that I didn’t know of any seven year olds who did the laundry for their parents and I expressed to her how blessed I was by her actions.
+I told her I didn’t know of any seven year olds who did the laundry for their parents and I expressed to her how blessed I was by her actions.
 Immediately, I saw a change in her attitude and demeanor.
 Laundry was suddenly fun again and she made a point of showing me how well she was doing.
-The next day, she asked if she could take it over as her own responsibility.
 When we value our children’s achievements (no matter how small), and express our thankfulness for the things that they do, it helps them to see that their efforts are valuable to us.
 No one wants to work hard all day and then feel that no one has noticed.
 Encouragement goes a long way in making children feel that their work is valued and appreciated, and helping them to feel proud of their accomplishments*** (1).

 Children need our company.